Close

 Imagine each integer function as a table with two columns and an infinite number of rows.
 The first column lists the positive integers starting at 1.
 The second column lists the output of the function when given the value in the first column as input.
 Thus, the table explicitly describes the mapping from input to output for each function.
 Call this a function table.

-There might be intellectual appeal to knowing that there exists some function that cannot be computed by a computer program But does it really matter if no program can compute a “nonsense” function such as the one shown in Bin 4 of Figure 8.21.1?
+There might be intellectual appeal to knowing that there exists some function that cannot be computed by a computer program.
+But does it really matter whether no program can compute a “nonsense” function such as the one shown in Bin 4 of Figure 6.21.1?
 That alone doesn’t have to mean that there is a useful function that cannot be computed.
 After all, the universe should not be this perverse, should it?
-Perhaps the very fact that we can easily specify the function that we want to compute implies that there must be an algorithm to compute it.
+Perhaps the very fact that we can easily provide a precise definition for the function that we want to compute implies that there must be an algorithm to compute it.

 Unfortunately, not so.
 Now we will prove that the Halting Problem cannot be computed by any computer program.
 The proof is by contradiction.